 At or shortly after vesting, the net shares delivered to the Executive Director (after taxes) are subject to a mandatory holding period of two years.
 As in the past, no dividends are paid on unvested shares.

-On the other hand, there are other Performance Share Plan cycles in effect granted to the Executive Director in previous years:
+Additionally, the below summarizes the status of the in-flight Performance Share Plan cycles granted to the Executive Director in previous years: